 Tennessee HR Laws That Affect Payroll

 Tennessee does not have many state-specific HR laws.
-You need to ensure that you are following the federal guidelines, which Tennessee law mostly follows.
+You must ensure that you are following the federal guidelines, which Tennessee law mostly follows.

 New Hire Reporting